 Agriculture

-A Makhana Board will be established in Bihar to enhance production, processing, and marketing.
+Makhana Board: A Makhana Board will be established in Bihar to enhance production, processing, value addition and marketing of Makhana.
 Farmer Producer Organisations will class farmers and ensure access to government benefits.

-A new framework will enable sustainable fisheries development in India’s Exclusive Economic Zone, focusing on the Andaman & Nicobar and Lakshadweep Islands.
+Fisheries: A new framework will enable sustainable fisheries development in India’s Exclusive Economic Zone and High Seas, focusing on the Andaman & Nicobar and Lakshadweep Islands.

-The government is set to launch a 6-year initiative, Mission for Aatmanirbharta in Pulses, specifically targeting Tur, Urad, and Masoor pulses.
-Central agencies (NAFED and NCCF) will procure these pulses from registered farmers.
+Aatmanirbharta in Pulses: The government is set to launch a 6-year initiative, Mission for Aatmanirbharta in Pulses, specifically targeting Tur, Urad, and Masoor pulses.
+Central agencies (NAFED and NCCF) will procure these pulses from registered farmers during the next 4 years.

 MSMEs